 There is a cloud computing service that has the potential to provide the tools needed for proper flexible working.
 This service is called hosted desktops and – like the request above – it can give you the equivalent of taking your PC anywhere and still using everything on it as if you were back in the office.

 Hosted Desktops have a number of other names including: Hosted Remote Desktops, Hosted Terminal Services and Hosted Applications.
-A Hosted Desktop service will give you and your colleagues a standard Windows desktop, with all your favourite business applications installed, that is actually running “in the cloud” or in reality on servers belonging to the service provider, usually in a secure data centre.
+A Hosted Desktop service will give you and your colleagues a standard Windows desktop, with all your favourite business applications installed, that is actually running “in the cloud” or in reality on servers belonging to the service provider, usually in a secure data centre, like 4D Data Centres.

 Not only are the remote desktops running in that data centre, but also the data I mentioned earlier, and the shared documents.
 All the stuff that used to run on computers in your company office – the servers – now run in the hosted environment.
 Everyone in the company will use a remote desktop to run their applications, whether they work in the office, at home, another office, or are completely mobile, so they all share the same experience.

 The remote desktop will look and feel like a normal Windows desktop.
 Once logged on the applications are no different than if they were installed on the user’s PC.
 It is even possible to have the individual applications running on the remote desktop accessible from icons on the local PCs start menu, they appear to run on the PC without the remote desktop being visible, even though they are actually running remotely.

 What are the other benefits of hosted desktops besides flexible working?

 Like many cloud computing services, hosted desktops tend to be rented on subscription, a pay-as-you-go model covering the number of users and applications needed at any one time, as opposed to upfront purchases of servers and software licences.